 After completing the four year MPhys course at Oxford and achieving a First, I stayed on to carry out research for my DPhil, initially in the field of Terahertz Spectroscopy.
 After 18 months I changed direction and started a new DPhil in Biological Physics, submitting my thesis entitled ‘DNA Origami Assembly’ a little under three years later.
 In 2014, I went to York to take up an appointment as a Research Associate in the Department of Electronic Engineering, working primarily on synthetic DNA nanomachines in the context of bioelectronic computing.

 I joined the School of Engineering at Edinburgh as a Lecturer in 2017.
 I am affiliated with the discipline of Mechanical Engineering and I am a member of the Institute for Bioengineering, where I carry out research in the area of Synthetic Biology.

-I have been teaching subjects ranging from Nuclear Physics to Nanofabrication since 2010, and I am currently teaching aspects of Thermodynamics to undergraduates and MSc students.
+I have been teaching subjects ranging from Nuclear Physics to Nanofabrication since 2010.

 In 2017/18, I taught half of the fourth year Thermodynamics course that forms part of the Mechanical Engineering degree programme.

 In academic year 2018/19, I am the course organizer for the brand new course in 'Bio-Inspired Engineering', as a result of having formally proposed its introduction a few months earlier.
 I am in charge of the laboratory and coursework for the second year thermodynamics course, and I also deliver some classes for second year Engineering Mathematics.
 I am responsible for arranging industrial visits to various company sites for all third year mechanical engineering students, and I mark the associated assignment, in which students analyse the companies and their business models.
 I am the 'personal tutor' for a number of first and second year students, providing guidance and pastoral support as required.